curif/AgeOfJoyQuartzDocumentation/content/Documents/AGEBasic/AGEBasic programing.md

 - `MusicExist(audio file path)`: true if the file is in the jukebox queue.
 - `MusicRemove(audio file path)`: remove the file from the jukebox queue.
 Return `true` if removed.
 - `MusicClear()`: clear the audio queue.
+- `MusicGetList(separator)`: get the list of current audio files in the queue.
+Returns a simulated list string like `song1.mp3:song2.mp3`.
 - `MusicAddList(files, separator)`: to add a group of audio files to the queue.
 Files is a list simulated string like `song1.mp3:song2.mp3`, you can use `FileGet` to get the files.
 - `MusicLoop(true/false)`: to activate/deactivate the loop function. `MusicLoopStatus()` to query the music loop status.
 - `MusicNext()` and `MusicPrevious()` to jump to the next or previous song.